ldstep/ldstephensnet/content/notes.md

 ---

+June 8, 2025, at 3:51:12 PM

+Four hours of yard work today and I’ve got all the power tools.
+Riding zero-turn mower, power push mower, string trimmer, blower, and it still takes four hours every week.
+Yeah, the yard’s big.
+Three acres maintained, ten total, plus a trail we keep cleared around the property.

+---

 June 3, 2025, at 3:35:58 PM

 I’m seriously considering a base model M4 MacBook Pro but I’m going to wait until after WWDC before pulling the trigger.